-Although it can vary, the hospital stay (including the day of surgery) can be one to two days for a laparoscopic band, two to three days for a laparoscopic gastric bypass or gastric sleeve, and five to seven days for an open gastric bypass.
+Although it can vary, the hospital stay (including the day of surgery) can be one to two days for a laparoscopic band, two to three days for a laparoscopic gastric bypass or gastric sleeve.

 Will the doctor leave a drain in after surgery?

 Some patients will have a small tube to allow drainage of any accumulated fluids from the abdomen.
 This is a safety measure, and it is usually removed a few days after the surgery.
 Generally, it produces no more than minor discomfort.

 What are some of the risks of surgery?